VynDev/LearNN/README.md

 {
     NeuralNetwork neuralNet(2); // Create a neural network with input of size 2.

-    // Create 2 dense layer with 2 and 1 neurons, using the sigmoid functions. neuralNet.AddDenseLayer<Sigmoid>(2);
+    // Create 2 dense layers with 2 and 1 neurons, using the sigmoid function. neuralNet.AddDenseLayer<Sigmoid>(2);
     neuralNet.AddDenseLayer<Sigmoid>(1);